top of page

 Another version offers a far more prosaic explanation: in the Middle Ages, coats of arms were often not painted, but cut out of leather and attached to armor with arched clamps.
 Sometimes they were painted over, sometimes, conversely, highlighted in gold.
 Thus, a random detail of craft practice became an integral part of Tyrolean heraldic poetry.

 When the County of Tyrol became part of Austria, the eagle was given new regalia for its loyalty and perseverance: a count's crown and a laurel wreath — a symbol of glory worthy of ancient heroes.
+Later, these elements came to be seen as a reminder of the Tyrolean people's struggle for freedom during the Napoleonic Wars.

 Thus, the eagle, accustomed to soaring over the Alps, became a symbol of fortitude and inner independence – qualities without which neither Tyrol nor its people could survive among the rocks and storms.